gabriel-dehan/baidu-on-rails/README.md

 ** /!\ Disclaimer /!\ **

-The code in this repository, only shows how to display a Baidu map in a rails application and add new markers.
-Geocoder is there to allow you to retrieve a set of coordinates (latitude & longitude) from a given address.
+The code in this repository only shows how to display a Baidu map in a rails application and add new markers.
+Geocoder - which is not demonstrated here - is there to allow you to retrieve a set of coordinates (latitude & longitude) from a given address.
 Baidu needs only a set of coordinates, so you should be able to easily make the link.

 If you don't know how to use Geocoder, here is the [README](https://github.com/alexreisner/geocoder#baidu-baidu).